amywilson617/apolda_wp/wp-content/plugins/optinmonster/readme.txt

 > <strong>OptinMonster App</strong><br>
 > OptinMonster is a standalone application that integrates with all web platforms including WordPress.
 You must have an OptinMonster account in order to take advantage of this plugin. <a href="http://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>

 OptinMonster comes with an easy to use form builder that allows you to create beautiful optin forms that are proven to convert.
-You can create various type of optins including WordPress popup forms, floating header and footer bars, slide-ins also known as scroll triggered boxes, sidebar forms, after post forms, in-line forms, mobile-specific forms, welcome gates and more.
+You can create various type of campaigns including WordPress popup forms, floating header and footer bars, slide-ins also known as scroll triggered boxes, sidebar forms, after post forms, in-line forms, mobile-specific forms, welcome gates and more.

 Using OptinMonster forms combined with our exit-intent technology, page-level targeting, and behavior automation, users have seen an instant boost in conversion rate, _even upwards of 785%!_